Since October 2016, German based G. Staehle GmbH has been heating their 7,500m² warehouse with an exhaust heat recovery systemfrom exodraft

 While commissioning the new plant, it was soon clear that the performance data promised in the offer from exodraft had been completely met if not exceeded.

-The exodraft Opticalc calculation software, which has been certified externally by a university had prior to the installation been used to calculate the technical basics of the exhaust gas flow and the hot water circuit, which established the framework parameters for the resulting energy output and Return-On-Investment calculation.
+The exodraft Opticalc calculation software, which has been certified externally by a university had prior to the installation been used to calculate the technical basics of the exhaust gas flow and the hot water circuit.

 The accumulated recovered energy from the exhaust gasses can be monitored continuously on screen display.